In Construction Legal

 We have now discussed the planning and structuring of the bill of quantities.
 Below we provide a checklist that can serve as a guide.
 This will ensure that all important aspects are taken into account.

-- Correct quantities and dimensions: If necessary, piece numbers or quantities should be formulated.
-The dimensions required for production pieces should also be specified precisely and clearly.
+• Correct quantities and dimensions: If necessary, unit numbers or quantities should be specified.
+The required dimensions for production parts should also be specified precisely and comprehensibly.

-- Enclose any necessary plans and drawings: Sketches, relevant construction plans or technical drawings must be included.
-Irre reference must be clear so that all parties involved can visually understand the requirements.
+• Enclose any necessary plans and drawings: Sketches, relevant construction plans or technical drawings must be included.
+The respective reference must be clear so that all parties involved can visually understand the requirements.

-- Realistic deadlines and schedules: Milestones or a fixed time frame for the project must be formulated realistically.
-They are harmonised according to the requirements of the project.
+• Realistic deadlines and schedules: Both milestones and the schedule should be formulated realistically and tailored to the specific requirements of the project.

 As a rule, a List of services with the utmost care.
 However, errors may occur from time to time.
 This makes the tendering process considerably more difficult.
 It can also jeopardise the subsequent implementation of the project.
 It is therefore important to recognise the most common mistakes and avoid them.

-- Requirements must be clearly defined in the specifications.
-They must be agreed between the two parties beforehand.
+• Requirements must be clearly defined in the specifications.
+They must be agreed between both parties beforehand.
 This makes it easier to prepare the offer and avoids confusion and uncertainty later on.

 The client is obliged to clearly state special requirements in the service description.
-They must be sufficiently clearly defined.
-The contractor must be clearly informed so that he does not overlook these special requirements.
+The contractor must be clearly informed so that these special requirements are not overlooked.